-Helping diverse families understand how to support their LGBT children takes resources that touch the heart – like this trailer for our new film, "Families Are Forever" or our earlier film, "Always My Son."
-We're raising funds to produce a series of these short documentaries that show the journey from struggle to support of ethnically and religiously diverse families with LGBT children.
+Helping diverse families to learn how to support their lesbian, gay, bisexual, and transgender (LGBTQ) children takes resources that touch the heart – like this trailer for our new film, "Families Are Forever" or our earlier film, "Always My Son."
+We're raising funds to produce a series of these short documentaries that show the journey from struggle to support of ethnically and religiously diverse families with LGBTQ children.

-We use these videos in our work to educate and support diverse families with LGBT children to help decrease rejecting behaviors that our research shows contribute to high levels of risk, and to help families to support their LGBT children in the context of their culture and religious values.
-We also use them to train health and mental health providers and clergy, to help providers understand the critical role of families in supporting their LGBT children and to humanize the lives of LGBT children and families from very diverse backgrounds.
+We use these videos in our work to educate and support diverse families with LGBTQ children to help prevent and decrease rejecting behaviors that our research shows contribute to high levels of risk, and to help families to support their LGBTQ children in the context of their cultures and religious values.
+We also use them to train health and mental health providers and clergy, to help providers understand the critical role of families in supporting their LGBTQ children and to humanize the lives of LGBTQ children and families from very diverse backgrounds.

 Coming Soon - "Always My Son" in English & Spanish